Meet Our Dietitians

 Dr Sue Radd is an Advanced Accredited Practising Dietitian (a credential awarded to less than 2 % of dietitians in Australia) and one of Australia’s leading nutritionists and health communicators.
 She is frequently sought out for comment by the media and has conducted hundreds of print, radio and TV interviews globally.

 Dr Radd is Director of the Nutrition and Wellbeing Clinic in Castle Hill, and has consulted widely to the food and pharmaceutical industries in product development, communications and nutrition policy in Australia, New Zealand, Canada and the UK.
 She completed her PhD at The University of Sydney on the effects of the Mediterranean diet on thinking and memory to reduce the risk of dementia.
-She continues to be involved in research as a nutrition scientist and has been awarded an honorary position as Clinical Senior Lecturer in the Discipline of Exercise and Sport Science, Sydney School of Health Sciences, Faculty of Medicine and Health, The University of Sydney.
-Dr Radd is available for one-on-one consultations at the Nutrition and Wellbeing Clinic on Wednesdays and Thursdays.
+She continues her affiliation with the University as Clinical Senior Lecturer in the Discipline of Exercise and Sport Science, Sydney School of Health Sciences, Faculty of Medicine and Health.
+You can view her scientific publications on ORCID: https://orcid.org/0000-0001-8285-8519.

 Dr Radd belongs to many professional organizations such as the Nutrition Society of Australia, Dietitians Association of Australia and the Academy of Nutrition and Dietetics in the US.
-She is a Fellow of the Australasian Society of Lifestyle Medicine.
-Within her action packed agenda she enjoys travelling, taking scenic walks and cooking for her friends and family.
+She is a Fellow of Dietitians Australia and the Australasian Society of Lifestyle Medicine.
+Within her action packed agenda she enjoys travelling, scenic walks and cooking for family and friends.

 Meet Amanda Jenkins - Lifestyle Dietitian, Nutritionist & Chef